-- 1. An end of year event plan will be developed by teachers and parent group using the Event Planning Form at least one month prior to the end of school. - 2.
-Each Family Group, in coordination with staff, will decide on a closing event that is developmentally appropriate and meaningful to children. - 3.
-The Event Planning Form will be submitted to the Family Services Manager who will review with appropriate parties for approval.
-A copy of the plan will be retained and filed with the Family Services Manager.
+- 1. An end of year event plan will be developed by teachers and family advocates using the ChildPlus Events Planning module at least one month prior to the end of school. - 2.
+The ChildPlus Event Planning module will be reviewed with appropriate parties for approval.

-- 4. Events will take place at the site during regular operating hours.
-Public school settings may require additional logistics for consideration and should be described on the Event Planning Form. - 5.
-Presentation of child portfolios to children and their families is expected. - 6.
-The End of Year Event will also include volunteer recognition with the presentation of certificates for volunteer service. - 7.
+- 3. Events will take place at the site during regular operating hours.
+Public school settings may require additional logistics for consideration and should be described on the ChildPlus Event Planning module. - 4.
+Presentation of child portfolios to children and their families is expected. - 5.
+The End of Year Event will also include volunteer recognition with the presentation of certificates for volunteer service when possible. - 6.
 All purchases will be part of the event planning approval process.